marcusts/Com.MarcusTS.ResponsiveTasks/ResponsiveTasks.md

 // An awaitable task
 public Task YouCanAwaitMe() { }

-// A root where you can await a task public async Task IWillAwait()
+// A root where you an await a task public async Task IWillAwait()
 {
 await YouCanAwaitMe()